quintel/documentation/docs/main/curves.md

 ## Overview of curves

-The ETM had three types of curves: demand curves, supply curves and time curves.
+We define demand curves, supply curves and time curves.
 The tables below show a brief overview of the sources and methods currently used.

 ### Demand